zedr/dieter-rams-10-applied-to-software/README.md

 ## 8. Good software is thorough down to the last detail

 Think deeply about every action your application performs.
-Ensure that it gracefully handles every error condition you can fathom, e.g. memory and storage exhaustion, race conditions, network errors, lack of permissions, etc.
+Ensure that it gracefully handles every error condition you can fathom, e.g., memory and storage exhaustion, race conditions, network errors, lack of permissions, etc.

 Just like playing chess against yourself, always have a sandbox environment where you become the user.
 Be as strict and demanding with your application as you are towards other people's.

 ## 9. Good software is environmentally friendly

 Avoid wasting computing power or storage.
 Consider the energy profile of your application as it grows.
 Use only what you need and give back the rest.
-If your application isn't performing useful work it should not be consuming resources: it should be inert.
+If your application isn't performing useful work, it should not be consuming resources: it should be inert.

 ## 10. Good software is as little software as possible